...Highlights: shark action, whales, turtles, great macro life/ marine diversity, schooling fish & big pelagics...

 As for the marine life, there is excellent fish variety, with some 400 species having been recorded.
 First mention should go to the large number of ubiquitous Nassau grouper.
 Larger fish include great barracuda, tarpon and wahoo, plus common species like snapper, angelfish and parrotfish, plus green and hawksbill turtles.
 Smaller schooling fish include surgeonfish, blue tangs and chromis.
 Smaller bottom dwellers include garden eels, flying gurnards, Saba lobster, frogfish, conch and lizardfish.
 If your luck is in, the big creatures that could appear include whale sharks, manta rays, eagle rays and hammerhead sharks!
 Humpback whales are present during the winter months.
 You may observe them from the liveaboard as they breach, or hear their song during your dives!

-Saba is renowned for its pinnacles and seamounts located close to shore around which marine life abounds.
+Saba is renowned to scuba divers for its pinnacles and seamounts located close to shore around which marine life abounds.
 Rising dramatically from the abyss to within around 85 feet (26m) of the surface, these pillars are covered in sponges and gorgonians and encircled by pelagics and dense schools of fish.

 Twilight Zone is another quite deep dive which features a number of shallow peaks at around 80 ft (24m) where you can look out for Caribbean reef sharks, tiger and yellowfin groupers.
 This is a site that is often dived at night.
 There are sandy patches here where you can often find nurse sharks resting on the floor.
 Look around the nooks and crannies for myriad crustaceans, as well as nudibranchs and sea slugs.